johnbarney/Securitas/README.md

 ### What to Expect:

-* Users will be notified DAILY if they do not have an MFA Device associated with their account.
+* Users will be notified DAILY if they do not have a MFA Device associated with their account.
 * Users will be notified at 60, 85, and 89 days that their AWS key pair will expire.
 * Key pairs over 90 days old and ACTIVE will be automatically deleted and users will be informed that the key as been deleted.